Second Taranaki War: Cameron's West Coast campaign

-In January 1865 General Cameron took the field in the Wanganui district, under instructions by Governor Grey to secure "sufficient possession" of land between Wanganui and the Patea River to provide access to Waitotara.
+In January 1865 General Cameron took the field in the Wanganui district, under instructions by Governor Grey to secure "sufficient possession" of land between Wanganui and the Pātea River to provide access to Waitotara.
 The Government claimed to have bought land at Waitotara in 1863, and in turn had sold more than 12000 acre in October 1864, but the sale was disputed by some Māori, who refused to leave.
-A secure route from Wanganui to Patea would form a key part of the Government's strategy for a thoroughfare between Wanganui and New Plymouth, with redoubts and military settlements to protect it along the way.
+A secure route from Wanganui to Pātea would form a key part of the Government's strategy for a thoroughfare between Wanganui and New Plymouth, with redoubts and military settlements to protect it along the way.

 Cameron's campaign became notable for its caution and slow pace, and sparked an acrimonious series of exchanges between Governor Grey and Cameron, who developed a distaste for the operations against Māori, viewing it as a war of land plunder and explaining the campaign could not deliver the "decisive blow" that might induce the Māori to submit.
 Cameron considered that the British army did most of the fighting and suffered most of the casualties in order to enable settlers to take Māori land.
 Many of his soldiers also had great admiration for the Māori, for their courage and chivalrous treatment of the wounded.
 Cameron offered his resignation to Grey on 7 February and left New Zealand in August.

 Cameron's march from Wanganui, with about 2000 troops, mainly the 57th Regiment, began on 24 January and came under daylight attack that day and the next from Hauhau forces led by Patohe while camped on an open plain at Nukumaru, suffering more than 50 casualties and killing about 23 Māori.
 The Hauhau warriors were part of a contingent of 2000 based at Weraroa pā, near Waitotara, who were determined to halt Cameron's march northward.
 Pai-Mārire chief prophet Te Ua Haumēne was also at the pā, but took no part in the fighting.
-Cameron's force, by then boosted to 2300, moved again on 2 February, crossing the Waitotara River by raft and establishing posts at Waitotara, Patea and several other places before arriving at the Waingongoro River, between Hāwera and Manaia, on 31 March, where a large camp and redoubts were built.
-Troops encountered fire at Hāwera, but his only other major encounter was at Te Ngaio, in open country between Patea and Kakaramea, on 15 March when the troops were ambushed by about 200 Māori, including unarmed women.
+Cameron's force, by then boosted to 2300, moved again on 2 February, crossing the Waitotara River by raft and establishing posts at Waitotara, Pātea and several other places before arriving at the Waingongoro River, between Hāwera and Manaia, on 31 March, where a large camp and redoubts were built.
+Troops encountered fire at Hāwera, but his only other major encounter was at Te Ngaio, in open country between Pātea and Kakaramea, on 15 March when the troops were ambushed by about 200 Māori, including unarmed women.
 Cameron claimed 80 Māori losses, the heaviest loss of Hauhau tribes in the West Coast campaign.
 His force suffered one killed and three wounded in the Te Ngaio attack, which was the last military attempt by Māori to halt Cameron's northward advance.
 Cameron's own troops were also losing enthusiasm for the campaign, with one 19th-century writer reporting sympathetic Irish soldiers in the 57th Regiment saying, "Begorra, it's a murder to shoot them.
 Sure, they are our own people, with their potatoes and fish, and children."